Purchasing your home in Clearwater

-When you begin your search, you'll probably want to put together a checklist of features you need to have, get a plan of what neighborhoods and school districts you want to live in, and start working on your budget.
+When you start your search, you'll want to put together an index of items you want to have, get an idea of what school districts you want to live in, and start planning your budget.

-Ensuring your mortgage payment is less than 1/3 of your net monthly income is a good rule to go by.
+Ensuring your mortgage payment is less than or close to 30 percent of your monthly income is a good guideline to adhere to.

-Step 2 – Talk to a real estate agent
+Step 2 – Connect with a real estate agent

 This is where I can help.